 "Taking," in this instance, means killing, harassing, or damaging habitat necessary for the survival and recovery of the species.

-Wolves Listed As "Endangered" Under Endangered Species Act
+Wolves Listed Under Endangered Species Act

 10(j) Rule Added to Endangered Species Act